 Positive well-being for all

-Two-year old children who start in our nurseries in September 2019 will leave compulsory education in 2035 and therefore we have a responsibility to educate them in preparation for what society is likely to be like then.
-As a result, pupils will need to be supported to be resilient and willing to transfer skills.
-They will also need strategies to ensure that they look after their health – both their physical health and mental health.
-Therefore, each school should have in place a comprehensive personal, social and health education programme, incorporating a Relationships and Sex programme that meets current recommendations from the Department for Education and the guidance issued by the Church of England through ‘Valuing All God’s Children’ and subsequent advice.
-The majority of staff who have direct contact with pupils should have mental health training and they should be aware of the symptoms of mental health and then either support or signpost pupils and their families to the relevant professional support.
+Two-year old children who start in our school nurseries in September 2019 will leave compulsory education in 2035 and therefore we have a responsibility to educate them in preparation for what society is likely to be in the future.
+As a result, pupils will need to be supported to be resilient and be capable of being able to transfer skills.
+They will also need strategies to ensure that they look after their health – both physical and mental.
+Therefore, each school should have a comprehensive personal, social and health education programme, incorporating a Relationships and Sex programme that meets current recommendations from the Department for Education and the guidance issued by the Church of England through ‘Valuing All God’s Children’ and subsequent advice.
+The majority of staff who have direct contact with pupils should have mental health training and be aware of the symptoms of mental health; pupils and their families can then be supported or signposted to the relevant professional support.

 The well-being of staff is also important to the Trust and we will therefore ensure that we have appropriate occupational health services to support any staff who require this.
 We will also establish access to a counselling service for any staff who require this, either for professional or personal issues.
 The executive and headteachers will all receive training on identifying stress in themselves and their staff and provide guidance on how best to support staff.

 Our priorities 2019 – 2024